-- Science classes and required labs must be taken in person—online prerequisite classes are not accepted.
-Biochemistry, Human Anatomy and Human Physiology must be completed within seven years of matriculation into the PA Program.
+- All science classes and required labs must be taken in person rather than online.
+Human Anatomy, Human Physiology, and upper division Biochemistry must be completed within seven years of matriculation into the PA Program.

 - Since the MPAS is a rigorous graduate program, Union College prefers courses from a four-year college or university.
-We recommend that you add upper division biology and chemistry courses such as Advanced Microbiology, Cell Biology, Developmental Biology, Endocrinology, Genetics, Immunology, Advanced Human Physiology, Advanced Human Anatomy, Molecular Biology and Biochemistry II to your transcript to show your academic strength.
+We recommend that you take some upper division biology and chemistry courses for better preparation and to show your academic strength.

 GPA—You must have GPAs (cumulative and science) of at least 3.0 on a 4.00 for all college work.

 Skills proficiency—You must demonstrate proficiency in a variety of cognitive, problem solving, tactile, communicative, and interpersonal skills.